-Altmetric tracks Twitter attention in real-time via an API.
-We automatically collect tweets, retweets, and quoted tweets that contain a direct link to a scholarly output.
-Without the direct link to an output, our system will not be able to match the tweet with the appropriate output.
+Altmetric tracks X attention in real-time via an API.
+We automatically collect posts (previously tweets), reposts, and quotes that contain a direct link to a scholarly output.
+Without the direct link to an output, our system will not be able to match the post/tweet with the appropriate output.

-Altmetric does not track tweets that contain links to news stories or blog posts about scholarly outputs (e.g a tweet of a news story about a journal article).
+Altmetric does not track posts that contain links to news stories or blog posts about scholarly outputs (e.g a post of a news story about a journal article).
 These are considered "second-order citations", as they are mentions of attention about the output and rather than the output itself.

-The Twitter tab on an Altmetric Details Page
+The X tab on an Altmetric Details Page

-On an Altmetric Details Page, as in the example below, tweets are listed by time of publication in descending order, with the most recent ones available at the top of the page.
-You can see who tweeted about the research output, the content of the tweet and reply, retweet and favourite from within the details page.
+On an Altmetric Details Page, as in the example below, posts/tweets are listed by time of publication in descending order, with the most recent ones available at the top of the page.
+You can see who posted about the research output, the content of the post and reply, repost and favourite from within the details page.

-You can see tweets under the "Twitter" tab on the Details Page, they also appear as a light blue in the Altmetric donut.
+You can see posts under the "X" tab on the Details Page, they also appear as a light blue in the Altmetric donut.

-Altmetric categorizes users from Twitter based on their posting history and profile information, using data directly sent by Twitter.
-Where these data are available on a Twitter profile, users' category and geolocation data are included in the Demographics tab of the Details Pages.
+Altmetric categorizes users from X based on their posting history and profile information, using data directly sent by X. Where these data are available on an X profile, users' category and geolocation data are included in the Demographics tab of the Details Pages.

-To compile a table of Twitter demographics, we look at keywords in profile descriptions, the types of journals that users link to, and follower lists to assign each profile a category:
+To compile a table of X demographics, we look at keywords in profile descriptions, the types of journals that users link to, and follower lists to assign each profile a category:

 • Member of the public - somebody who doesn't link to scholarly literature and doesn't otherwise fit any of the categories below